DiscordAnaxes/Anaxes.xyz/README.md

 ## 🏷️ Lanyard & 🐈 GitHub API

-Firstly, you want to change the API requests in `/assets/JS/lanyard.js`, `/assets/JS/github.js` & `/assets/JS/discord.js`.
+Firstly, you want to change the API endpoints in `/assets/JS/lanyard.js`, `/assets/JS/github.js` & `/assets/JS/discord.js`.

-In those files please change the ending of the API requests:
+In those files please change the ending of the API endpoints:

 lanyard.js & discord.js files: